mzattera/v4j/docs/005/index.md

 - Sometime I contrast regular and separable terms to unstructured ones by calling the former ***structured***.

-The below table summarizes these findings.
+The below tables summarize these findings.

 ![Table with distribution of words accordingly to their classification.](images/Summary.PNG)